Betta Fish Care - Create A Thriving Betta Tank

 The image above is a good example of a hardscape that is suitable for a Betta Fish.
 This Coconut Shell is smooth and the hole is large enough to fit the Betta without it get caught or stuck inside.

-Betta Fish Diet (Food For Betta Fish)
+Betta Fish Diet (Feed Your Betta Fish Right!)

 A Betta Fish is a fish with lots of vibrant colors.
 In order to get these colors to show their best, we want to have a quality diet for our pet Betta.
 The fish food hierarchy in today's hobby is frozen food, fried dried, pellet, then flake food.
 We want to be selective in what we feed our Betta fish so I will help with the break down.
+Lets feed your Betta the best food available.

 Frozen food is at the top of our list because you can get some of the highest quality blends and mixes.
 Unfortunately, frozen foods are going to be the one food you will have a hard time finding online.
 Even if you do find it, the shipping costs can be expensive to the point where it is not worth it.
 Do yourself and your local store a favor and pick these up locally.
 I would recommend frozen blood worms, black worms, and daphnia.
 All can be found at your local pet stores.

 Next would be freeze dried.
 For freeze dried.
 I would recommend either freeze dried Blood Worms or Black Worms.
 The great thing with freeze dried foods is because they are dehydrated foods, they will soak up vitamin supplements.
 Consider supplementing your food with a product like VitaChem to boost your Betta's immunity system and keep them healthy.
+Mixing VitaChem plus Blackworms is a great nutritional mix to feed your betta fish.

 Pellet food would be the next food I would touch on.
 There is really only one pellet food I would recommend for a Betta.
 That would be NorthFin's Betta Bits Food.